sachanarpit/myfitnesspal/README.md

 # Important Functionality

--Food Search Engine to add in list.
+- Food Search Engine to add in list.
 - create the add food table to manage your calorie count.
 -  Download your calorie chart.